 Larive has been the provost and executive vice chancellor at UC Riverside since 2017.
 Since 2005, she has held a variety of increasingly important, wide-ranging roles on the campus, including chair of the department of chemistry, divisional dean for physical sciences and mathematics, and vice provost for undergraduate education.

-Carl Walsh, a distinguished professor of economics and chair of the faculty subcommittee on the chancellor search, stated: “I was struck by how many of Dr. Larive’s experiences, accomplishments, and passions matched the traits that UCSC faculty, students, staff, and alumni said they were seeking in a chancellor.
-Her reputation as someone who works collaboratively, aiming to bring together the entire campus community to advance the mission of the institution, makes her a great choice to lead UCSC.”
+Carl Walsh, a distinguished professor of economics and chair of the faculty subcommittee on the chancellor search, stated: “I was struck by how many of Dr. Larive’s experiences, accomplishments, and passions matched the traits that UC Santa Cruz faculty, students, staff, and alumni said they were seeking in a chancellor.
+Her reputation as someone who works collaboratively, aiming to bring together the entire campus community to advance the mission of the institution, makes her a great choice to lead UC Santa Cruz.”

 Larive’s many academic and professional accolades include election as a fellow of the American Association for the Advancement of Science (AAAS) and the American Chemical Society (ACS), the Award for Distinguished Service to the ACS Division of Analytical Chemistry, the J. Calvin Giddings Award for Excellence in Education, and UC Riverside’s Innovative Teaching Award.

 “Dr. Larive demonstrated incredibly strong social justice values, centered on expanding student access and educational success.
 Her commitment to student agency and improvement of the student experience make her ideal for the culture of advocacy here at UC Santa Cruz,” said Ayo Banjo, president of UC Santa Cruz’s Student Union Assembly and undergraduate student representative on the search committee.